8 min read

 Genetics & Coat Biomechanics

 A professional’s shears never touch a coat without first identifying its genetic blueprint.
-Mastering coat biomechanics means understanding the delicate balance between primary guard hairs and secondary undercoats, and how their growth cycles (anagen, catagen, telogen) dictate grooming frequency.
-Modern "designer mixes" often present unpredictable, heterogeneous coats that trap sebum and moisture, leading to rapid matting.
+Mastering coat biomechanics means understanding the delicate balance between primary guard hairs and secondary undercoats, and how their growth cycles dictate grooming frequency.
+Modern "designer mixes" often present unpredictable coats that trap sebum and moisture, leading to rapid matting.
 Shaving a double-coated breed isn't just an aesthetic choice; it’s a biomechanical violation that destroys the dog’s natural thermoregulation and increases the risk of follicular dysplasia.
-To navigate these complex breed requirements, utilize our Dog World Map to study the climatic origins of your subjects and adapt your restoration protocols accordingly.
+To navigate these complex requirements, reference the official FCI recognized breeds standards to study the historical function and genetic coat origins of the dog on your table, allowing you to adapt your restoration protocols accordingly.

 R